zerolabnet/ultimate-antifilter/README.md

-Development of the new simpler product (Super Simple Clash) continues in this repository: https://github.com/zerolabnet/SSAntifilter/
+Development of the new simpler product (Super Simple Antifilter) continues in this repository: https://github.com/zerolabnet/SSAntifilter/

 ---